EspressoSystems/espresso-polygon-zkevm-demo/README.md

 ## Metamask
 - If not yet set up, install [Metamask](https://metamask.io/) and set up a new wallet.
-- In metamask on the three dots in the top right corner, then "Expand view".
+- In metamask click on the three dots in the top right corner, then "Expand view".
 - On the newly opened page click on the three dots in the top right corner, then "Networks" -> "Add a network" -> "Add a network manually".